+The following article provides an outline for Linux System Logging.
 Any of the operating systems let us track the activities that are performed on their platform.
 The feature to store the logs is very useful when it comes to investigating the activities performed on the operating system.
 As the operating system is used as the core of any server, it lets us keep track of how users are leveraging the operating system by storing all the user’s activities in the form of a log.
 Similar to all the operating systems, Linux also provides a mechanism to store logs.
 In some of the servers that host the application, Linux OS is used, and it stores all the logs that are generated whenever the user tries to access the web pages stored on the server.
-In this article, we are going to have a deep view of Linux system logging.

 Facilities of Linux System Logging